Opens Up the Future of Family and Community

 Source: Compiled by the author

-In order for social education to fulfill its role in supporting local communities, social education personnel are required to acquire coordination skills to effectively advance community-based learning and practice, as well as the knowledge and techniques needed to connect learning outcomes to solving local issues through collaboration and partnership with relevant administrative bodies and diverse stakeholders.
-To achieve this, recommendations have been made to expand enrollment capacity in Social Education Supervisor training courses, strengthen inter-institutional cooperation to enhance quality, and broaden opportunities for active engagement.
+For social education to fulfill its role in supporting local communities, social education professionals must acquire the coordination skills to effectively promote learning and practice in the community, as well as the knowledge and skills to link learning outcomes to solving local issues through collaboration and cooperation with related government agencies and various other entities.
+To achieve this, we recommend expanding the capacity of social education director training courses, promoting inter-agency collaboration to improve quality, and expanding the range of opportunities for them to work.

 (Published with additions and revisions in the August 2024 issue of "EN-ICHI FORUM")